diogoaurelio/schedoscopeWiki/Hive-Transformations.md

         </executions>
     </plugin>

-Here, all UDF and dependend classes in the package `example.functions` are packaged, along with the dependend classes from the Joda time library.
-The resulting jar ends up in the target directory.
+Here, all UDF and dependend classes in the package `example.functions` are bundled, along with the dependend classes from the Joda time library.
+The resulting jar ends up in the Maven target directory.

 ## Ex-Project